Join the IChange Network

 Aspire believes it is more important than ever to retain a focus on creating university cultures that deeply value and pursue diversity, equity, and inclusion (DEI).
 We believe the current health crisis can provide a productive pause, allowing institutions to examine their current infrastructure, policy, and practice to advance institutional cultures that better support URG STEM faculty.
 We know that on many campuses, inequities tied to gender, race, economic status, and other backgrounds have been more prominently exposed as leaders have rapidly made decisions designed to protect the health and safety of their communities.
 Our process is designed to help institutions center DEI in the way these and other decisions are made and to shape how policies and practices are implemented to develop inclusive campus communities.

-If you’d like to receive updates and reminders about the IChange Application process, webinars, and other notifications, please sign up for notifications here: bit.ly/ICN21Contacts.
+If you’d like to receive updates and reminders about the IChange Application process, please sign up for notifications here: bit.ly/ICN21Contacts.

 The application period for Cohort 3 is closed.